 Same source, plotted with HRV inverted.
 RHR up + HRV down = stressed; RHR down + HRV up = recovered.

-Recovery readiness score
+Recovery score in Fit Score

 Variance & trend

 7-day rolling baseline, 30-day baseline, and the gap between them.
-A widening gap is when something is changing — and Max will say so.
+A widening gap is when something is changing, and Max will say so.

 Cross-correlation insights